hphelion/documentation/cloudos/prepare.releasenotes.md

 ###OpenStack Community Issues### {#openstack-community-issues}

-The following are known open and fixed OpenStack community issues in version 1.20 of the HP Cloud OS software.
+The following two sections identify the known and resolved OpenStack community issues in HP Cloud OS 1.20.

 ####Known OpenStack Issues####

 * Sometimes provision does not attach a volume for a Cirros image.
 It may take a long time to fail.
 * The Keystone table grows unconditionally.
 By design, Keystone is not meant to flush the expired tokens on its own.
 In the Havana release, OpenStack provides an API to flush tokens during a scheduled job.
 * The Nova list response time is badly impacted by the number of active VM instances.
 Unfortunately, the transition from Project to Region to Cloud or other buttons always executes this command through nova-api and keeps waiting.
 * Volume creation fails randomly:  `Failed to create iscsi target for volume id:volume-<UUID>`.
 Please ensure that your tgtd config file contains `include /var/lib/cinder/volumes/*`.
 * Volume creation or deletion fails randomly with the message `Exception during message handling`.
 * 60% of the launched instances fail to reach the metadata server due to high latency in its response time.
 The failure to reach the metadata server makes the launched instance unusable, because it cannot inject any key and does not perform the remaining operations related to security group block devices.
 * Quantum requests too many tokens.
 Even when idle, a system can continue requesting tokens every second.
 This results in slower performance for Keystone's authentication and authorization process.